Marine Conservation

 In 1991 the Potter Commission (commissioned by NOAA) suggested $30M/year as adequate funding.
 Actual amount was $4M.
 In 2000 actual funding became $26M/yr.
 A sanctuary must have: own boat, manager, outreach + science coordinator, interpretation centre, facilities.
 Congress decided that no new sanctuaries should be created until the existing ones establish active programs of education, research, monitoring and onshore facilities from the limited budget.
 But should sanctuaries be held up for lack of funding?
 The recource may be lost by waiting.

-As one can see, the perceived benefits of marine reserves may not substantiate at all, either because such benefits have been constructed in our minds, lacking a sense of reality, or they may not eventuate due to poor reserve design, such as making the areas too small, or with their boundaries in the wrong place.
+As one can see, the perceived benefits of marine reserves may not substantiate at all, either because such benefits have been constructed in our minds, lacking a sense of reality, or they may not eventuate due to poor reserve design, such as making the areas too small, or with their boundaries in the wrong place, or by lack of funding.
 This will be discussed in a further chapter.
 One should be skeptical about claims like those discussed above, also because some benefits will be achieved only in some situations.
 Coral reefs, for example, are fished in their entirety: reef fish for food, clams for food, shells and starfish for collectors, corals for aquariums, small reef fish for aquariums, seahorses for doubtful medicines, turtles and much more.
 It is understandable then that closure of an area then leads to spectacular recovery.
 However, in temperate seas where such elaborate extraction is unusual, and commercial fish species are mainly migratory, bottom dwelling or pelagic, the closure of an area gives a much less spectacular recovery or benefit.

 It is furthermore helpful to remember that marine reserves do not protect against the following threats: